codeforsanjose/codeforsanjose.github.io/README.md

 # [Demo](http://www.codeforsanjose.com)

 Open Source San José is a local volunteer organization.
-This website is the central location where people can learn aout the organization.
+This website is the central location where people can learn about the organization.

-## How To Run
+## How to Run

 Host a local version of the Open Source San José website to make changes.